nathansam/nathansam.github.io/_pages/about.md

 I am also an R package developer.
 My packages can be found on [GitHub](https://www.github.com/nathansam).

-In my personal life, I enjoy swimming, the gym, and all things technology.
+In my personal life, I enjoy swimming, the gym, playing bass guitar, and all things technology.